pbychikhin/email-manager/Postgres/DB_func_ref.md

 Returns a string which can either be 'TRUE' or 'FALSE' in case `sp_var` isn't NULL, or 'NULL' otherwise.
 The use of this proc is arguable.
 It's just a shortcut for CASE ...
 WHEN ...
 THEN ...

+* **_GetDefaultDomain() RETURNS TEXT_**
+Returns default domain name.
+One must be set by at least the create_db.sql script at the stage of system deployment.

+* **_SetDefaultDomain(sp_name TEXT) RETURNS VOID_**
+`sp_name` - the name of domain which is designated to be default
+Does not return.
+Raises an exception which has to be caught by the control process.

 ## Miscellaneous

 * **_UpdateAccountActivity() RETURNS VOID_**
 Updates account's `accessed` field and clears activity_tracking.
 Should be called by a scheduler reasonably frequently so the tracking table will not inflate.
+Requires at least repeatable read isolation level.
 Does not return.